King County is Protecting Our Waters

 CSOs in King County exist only in older Seattle neighborhoods, where one set of pipes carries both sewage and stormwater.
 CSOs release 10 percent sewage and 90 percent stormwater.
 Most of the time, this water goes to a wastewater treatment plant.

 King County and Seattle are working to control CSOs.
-A controlled CSO overflows no more than one time each year on average.
+A controlled CSO overflows no more than one time each year on long-term average.
 This is a Washington State standard.